zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/best-practices.md

 # Best practices

-Until now, you probably have kept all your code in one single file.
-In production, it is recommended to split up your steps and pipelines into separate files.
+While it doesn't matter how you structure your ZenML project, here is a recommended project structure the core team often uses:

 ```markdown
 .